GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

 ## Building the Delete Feature

+Now, to complete our CRUD application, let's proceed with constructing the Delete User endpoint.

 ```
 forge function delete_user --method "DELETE" --description "Delete an user by ID" --belongs users --endpoint "/users/{user_id}" --public
 ```

+Upon executing the Forge command, the `delete_user` folder will appear within the `infra/users` directory.

 ```
 functions/users